Somersoft/wagtail/README.md

 thinking of using Docksal, to have a hosting environment to develop websites based upon python and Wagtail CMS.

-This template show how to add python the list of supported server side languages as well as PHP and the JavaScript family.
+This template shows how to add python the list of supported server side languages as well as PHP and the JavaScript family.

-Docksal has an aim of providing zero configuration hosting environment which can be customised and extended with a low software management overhead.
+Docksal has an aim of providing zero configuration hosting environment for developers which can be customised and extended with a low software management overhead.

 Under [performance](https://docs.wagtail.org/en/stable/advanced_topics/performance.html)
 the Wagtail documentation makes reference to using [Redis](https://redis.io/)